ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - Avoid merging commmits.
 (Always rebase when possible.)
 - Pull requests should fix a bug, add a feature or refactor.

-#### Mbed OS release versioning
+#### Release versioning

-Version number MAJOR.FEATURE.PATCH where:
+The Mbed OS version number follows the format MAJOR.FEATURE.PATCH.
+We use the:

-- MAJOR version for incompatible API changes
+- MAJOR version for incompatible API changes.
-- FEATURE version for adding functionality in backward-compatible manner
+- FEATURE version for adding functionality in backward-compatible manner.
-- PATCH version for backward-compatible bug fixes
+- PATCH version for backward-compatible bug fixes.

 ### Pull request categories